Mclmadden/CB68/January.md

 $$j = \sqrt{2GMr_{CB}}$$

 ### Friday 1/27

 Inspect data in CARTA, using Position-Velocity (PV) image generator widget: https://carta.readthedocs.io/en/3.0/analysis_tools.html#position-velocity-pv-image-generator

 Look into the documentation to create moment maps and PV diagrams using CASA toolkits (`ia.moments`, `ia.pv`) tasks (`immoments`, `impv`) and Python libraries (`spectral_cube` and `pvextractor`).

-Waiting on lustre based in NM to be set up...
+Waiting on lustre based in NM to be set up... use `befast` drive for now.

+Save "overview level" PV diagrams directly from CARTA.

+Determine parameters (e.g. min value, max value, color stretch, colormap, field of view) in CARTA for later use in matplotlib scripts.

+Future advice: import individual plots into Inkscape to group together as "subfigures" instead of managing multiple figures in LaTeX.